15+ YearsCairns tour experts

 Waterfalls & Rainforest Day Tour

-The classic Atherton Tablelands tour from Cairns — and the most popular.
+The classic Atherton Tablelands tour from Cairns — and our most booked itinerary.
 Spend a full day swimming at Millaa Millaa Falls, sliding down Josephine Falls' natural rock waterslide, cooling off in Lake Eacham, and marvelling at the 500-year-old Curtain Fig Tree.
-Small-group, guided, with breakfast, lunch and afternoon tea typically included.
+Small-group, guided, with breakfast, lunch and afternoon tea included.

 • Millaa Millaa Falls